Top-ranked Novak Djokovic spends religious day in detention

 Australia’s strict COVID-19 laws dictate that incoming travelers must have had two shots of an approved vaccine, or must have an exemption with a genuine medical reason, such as an acute condition, to avoid quarantine.

-Tennis Australia said Djokovic’s request for an exemption had been “granted following a rigorous review process.”
+Tennis Australia said Djokovic’s request for an exemption was “granted following a rigorous review process.”
 Neither Tennis Australia nor Djokovic revealed the reason he sought an exemption.

 After the news broke of the visa cancellation, Australian Open tournament director Craig Tiley defended the “completely legitimate application and process” and insisted there was no special treatment for Djokovic.